volkszaehler/app-android/README.md

 ## Version history:
+### Version 0.9.5

+#### Changed
+  - When reading the channels the very first time all channels are checked by default (https://github.com/volkszaehler/app-android/issues/32)

 ### Version 0.9.4
 #### New
-  - now 3 Sorting modes: Off, Sorting of Channels in Groups, or Sorting all Channles independend of Groups
+  - now 3 Sorting modes: Off, Sorting of Channels in Groups, or Sorting all Channles independend of Groups (https://github.com/volkszaehler/app-android/issues/29)
   - the backup of settings now also saves the "checked state" of the channels

 #### Fixed
   - small bugs

 #### Changed
-  - Sorting of channels now also for Popup in chart view
+  - Sorting of channels now also for Popup in chart view (https://github.com/volkszaehler/app-android/issues/30)
   - small optimizations

 ### Version 0.9.3